zeebigbadkitty/Bottoms-Up/readme.md

    ## User Story
    *As an owner of a bar

-    *I want an app to easily manage inventory
+    *I want an app to easily manage inventory.
-    *I want my employee be able to view, update the inventory *I want my employee be able to view and export the result count as csv file *I want the app automatically send alert email to me when the product is getting low *I want the app automatically send order request email to my supplier *I want the admin level user has the ability to delete an low demand product *I want the admin level user has the ability to register new product *I want the admin level user has the ability to view inventor vs sale to make smart decisions
+    *I want my employee be able to view, update the inventory.
+    *I want my employee be able to view and export the result count as csv file.
+    *I want the app automatically send alert email to me when the product is getting low.
+    *I want the app automatically send an order request email to my supplier.
+    *I want the admin level user to have the ability to delete a low demand product.
+    *I want the admin level user to have the ability to register a new product.
+    *I want the admin level user to have the ability to view inventoyr vs sales, to make smart decisions.

   ## Table-of-contents